qgis/QGIS-Enhancement-Proposals/qep-345-line-symbollayer-blankareas.md

 - an auxiliary data storage field,
 - an expression.

+This property will be a string of comma separated distances.

 When used with a field, this information would then be stored per feature, per layer, per symbol layer.

 A new widget to edit those blank areas would be inserted within marker line symbol layer widget.